starship/starship/docs/config/README.md

 ## SHLVL

-The `shlvl` module shows the current SHLVL image, if it is set and greater than the specified threshold.
+The `shlvl` module shows the current SHLVL ("shell level") environment variable, if it is set and greater than the specified threshold.

 ### Options